 More information is available further down the page.

-There are two test papers sat within the Durham CEM eleven plus exam, focusing on the areas noted above.
+There are two test papers sat within the Durham CEM eleven plus exam in Birmingham, focusing on the areas noted above.
 The majority of answers will be in multiple choice format and the questions will be in timed sections each containing the different question types.

 The eleven plus exam is taken in September of Year 6, with results released in October.
 This gives time to make the necessary applications to secondary schools.
 Allocations to grammar schools are released the following March.

 Grammar Schools In The Birmingham Region

 Interestingly enough, there is a Consortium of Grammar Schools in Birmingham which is comprised of 8 different schools.

 - Kind Edward VI Camp Hill School for Boys

 - Sutton Coldfield Grammar School for Girls